Microsoft's Phil Spencer: We intend to keep Call of Duty on PlayStation ｜ BANG Showbiz English

 Phil Spencer has confirmed Microsoft intends to keep 'Call of Duty' on PlayStation.

-Following the news of Microsoft’s £50 million acquisition of publishing giant, Activision Blizzard, the Xbox boss has reassured gamers that the hugely popular first-person shooter video game was part of their "existing agreements" and won't end up as an Xbox exclusive.
+Following the news of Microsoft’s $68.7 billion acquisition of publishing giant Activision Blizzard, the Xbox boss has reassured gamers that the hugely popular first-person shooter video game was part of their "existing agreements" and won't end up as an Xbox exclusive.

 It comes after the CEO of Microsoft Gaming recently shared his hope to work on some of the classic gaming franchises from Activision Blizzard, including the likes of 'Crash Bandicoot', 'Spyro the Dragon' and 'Tony Hawk'.